ImSahilShaikh/BE_IT_Assignments/BE_IT/CL-9/Assignment 3/Readme.md

 - Step 2 : Compile all .java files including all the Helper files created using idlj using following command 'javac \*.java HelloModule/\*.java'
 - Step 3 : Start orbd using 'orbd -ORBInitialPort 1050&'
 - Step 4 : Execute the Server code using the orbd port with 'java Server -ORBInitialPort 1050& -ORBInitialHost localhost&'
-- Step 5 : Execute the Client code using the orbd port with 'java ReverseClient -ORBInitialPort 1050 -ORBInitialHost localhost'
+- Step 5 : Execute the Client code using the orbd port with 'java Client -ORBInitialPort 1050 -ORBInitialHost localhost'